juju/docs/src/en/charms-offline-config.md

 resources to the machines.

 There are a few exceptions to the above rule.
-When creating a controller the client needs to both access and then transfer both the juju-gui charm and the Juju agent to the controller.
+When creating a controller the client needs to both access and then transfer both the 'juju-gui' charm and the Juju agent to the controller.

 ## Network criteria